chrisg07/Advent-of-Code-Go/Readme.md

 - Queue implementation
 - Update `ReverseArray` utility to not edit array in place
+- Grid implementation
+- Refactor 2024 guard problem to use State pattern

 ## Highlights
 ### 2019
 #### Intcode Computer